Shillingzheng/Gitbook/solutions/online-payment/example-for-shopify.md

 **Installation Process**

-1. Go to your Shopify “Apps”, click “Manage Apps” and “Create a Private App”.
+1. Go to your Shopify `Apps`, click `Manage Apps` and `Create a Private App`.
-2. Enter the App name and the developer's email.
+2. Enter the App name and the email of developer.
-3. In “Admin API permissions”, give a “Read and Write” permission to Orders and click “Save”.
+3. In `Admin API permissions`, give a `Read and Write` permission to orders and click `Save`.
-4. Click “Create” and Copy the Example URL from the Admin API section.
+4. Click `Create` and copy the example url from the admin api section.
-5. Go to your [Mixin Messenger](https://mixin.one/messenger) Account > Account Settings > Shopify and and paste the Example URL from Shopify.
+5. Go to your [Mixin Messenger](https://mixin.one/messenger) `Account, Account Settings, Shopify` and and paste the example url from Shopify.
-6. Click “Connect to Shopify”.
+6. Click `Connect to Shopify`.
-7. Copy the “Additional script".
+7. Copy the `Additional script`.
-8. Go to your Shopify Settings > Checkout > Order processing > Additional Scripts and paste the script (including the opening and closing tag script ).
-Click “Save”.
+8. Go to your `Shopify Settings > Checkout > Order processing > Additional Scripts` and paste the script (including the opening and closing tag script).
+Click `Save`.
-9. Go to Shopify Settings > Payment Providers > Manual Payment Methods.
-Add a Custom payment method called “Pay in crypto with MixPay” and Activate it“.
+9. Go to `Shopify Settings > Payment Providers > Manual Payment Methods`.
+Add a Custom payment method called `Pay in crypto with MixPay` and activate it.

-_**Benefits of the Shopify Plugin**_&#x20;
+**Benefits of the Shopify Plugin**

 The benefits of cryptocurrency payments include: global reach, low fees, privacy and security.
-MixPay is a decentralized payment service, which means we don’t hold your funds, but transfer them directly to your wallet.&#x20;
+MixPay is a decentralized payment service, which means we don't escrow your funds, and transfer them directly to your wallet.

-Our Shopify payment gateway provides the following benefits:
+Our Shopify payment integration provides the following benefits:

-* Global-Accept payment from anywhere in the world.&#x20;
+* Global - Accept payment from anywhere in the world.
-* Fast-near instant transactions in less than 1s.&#x20;
+* Fast - Lightning fast experience.
-* Secure - All assets are stored in PoS-BFT-DAG distributed network.&#x20;
+* Secure - All assets are stored in a secure [Mixin Network](https://mixin.one/snapshots).
-* Free - No transaction fee via [Mixin Messenger](https://mixin.one/messenger) APP.&#x20;
+* Free - Zero gas fee via [Mixin Messenger](https://mixin.one/messenger).
-* Powerful - Support 40 public chains, 100+cryptocurrencies（Website link） and growing.&#x20;
+* Powerful - Support 10+ blockchains, 20+ cryptocurrencies and growing.
-* Flexible-Set up to receive any cryptos/fiats you prefer.&#x20;
-* Reach a wider customer base.&#x20;
-* Easy installation of the Shopify payment processing.&#x20;
-* Keep up with the technological advancements.&#x20;
-* No third parties, MixPay is a [decentralized](https://www.investopedia.com/terms/b/blockchain.asp#toc-blockchain-decentralization) payment service.
+* Flexible - Set your preferred cryptocurrency or fiat currency for settlement.
+* Integrable - Provide flexible developer APIs to meet various needs.